127 Beacon

 Theodore Frothingham died in June of 1930.

-During the 1930-1931 winter season, Lucy Frothingham and their daughter, Dorothea, traveled to Europe and 127 Beacon became the home of Dudley Leavitt Pickman, Jr., and his wife, Vivian (Wessell) Cochrane Pickman.
+During the 1930-1931 winter season, Lucy Frothingham and their daughter, Dorothea, traveled to Europe and 127 Beacon was the home of Dudley Leavitt Pickman, Jr., and his wife, Vivian Hervey (Wessell) Cochrane Pickman.
 They had married in November of 1930 and 127 Beacon was their first home together.
 Vivian Pickman was the widow of Alexander Lynde Cochrane, who had died in January of 1928; they had lived at 452 Beacon at the time of his death.
 Prior to her marriage to Alexander Cochrane, she had been a stage actress.
 Dudley Pickman was the nephew of Fanny Pickman, who had married William Fisher Wharton in 1877 while he was living with his parents at 127 Beacon.
 By 1932, the Pickmans had purchased and moved to 303 Commonwealth.

 During the 1931-1932 winter season, 127 Beacon was a dormitory for Erskine College, located at 135 Beacon.
 The school’s director, Euphemia E. McClintock, lived at 129 Beacon.